rickithadi/bigduckmusic.com/src/pages/features/2020-09-18-on-neo-punggol.md

 Chua gives no answers – only smokescreens.
 As the track grinds to a halt, *Neo Punggol’s* final scene gives just mere glimpses at what lies beyond: more information, and the scene of an impending kill.

+\-

-Neo Punggol is the lead single from Smokescreen, out now on Ujikaji Records.
+*Neo Punggol is the lead single from Smokescreen, out now on Ujikaji Records.
 Along with its digital release, the album will be issued on limited vinyl, packaged with a deluxe spot UV cover.
-Buy it over at their [Bandcamp page](https://ujikaji.bandcamp.com/album/smokescreen).
+Buy it over at their [Bandcamp page](https://ujikaji.bandcamp.com/album/smokescreen).*

 **Listen to Smokescreen here:**